 These clay jewels are lightweight.
 Clay is excellent for crafting earrings, necklaces, and bracelets in multiple colors and designs.
 Macrame crafting is often showed off alongside clay jewelry.
-It is maintained by polishing the article now and then with a piece of a damp cloth.
+It is maintained by polishing with a piece of damp cloth.

 The market for jewelry-making materials is expanding every day with the increase in demand.
 Jewelry and trinkets, which used to be a luxury, have become pretty common.
 All types of materials, even plastic is now used to create ornaments with trendy designs with the help of limited resources.